Natural Selection: World’s Best Wildlife Holidays

-Whatever’s on your wildlife wishlist, I think I may have found the perfect holiday.
-From puffins to polar bears, koalas to king penguins, there’s nothing like an encounter with a truly wild animal to make your heart race and put a big grin on your face.
+A holiday combining beautiful scenery and amazing wild animals is arguably one of the most life-changing trips you can take.
+Whatever’s on your wildlife wish list, we think we may have found the perfect wildlife holiday for your next trip.
+From puffins to polar bears, orcas to king penguins, there’s nothing like an encounter with a truly wild animal to make your heart race and put a big grin on your face.
 It’s only natural.

 For a year to pass without hearing the whoosh of a whale surfacing would be unthinkable!
-Nothing lifts my spirits more than the natural spectacle of a seabird city.
+Nothing lifts our spirits more than the natural spectacle of a seabird city.
 And as for predators – the bears and big cats – once you’ve met their smouldering gaze, you’ll be smitten for life.
-I’m also a softie for cute-and-cuddlies like koalas and meerkats, and I’ll happily travel half-way around the world for even a fleeting glimpse of a rare beauty, like a kiwi or African wild dog.
+We will happily travel half-way around the world for even a fleeting glimpse of a rare beauty, like a kiwi or Patagonian puma.
+We know from the number of people who take wildlife holidays every year, there are plenty of you that agree with us!

-Read on for 20 of my favourite wildlife encounters, where and when to experience them yourself and how independent travel specialist Discover the World can help make them happen…
+Read on for some of our favourite wildlife encounters, where and when to experience them yourself, and how you can make your next trip a wild one.

 1. Puffin | Iceland